541764418/Delta-free-LSTM/README.md

 # Delta-free-LSTM
+## Description
-Source code of paper "Delta-free-LSTM: An Error Distribution Free Deep Learning for Short-term Traffic Flow Forecasting".
+This is the source code of paper "Delta-free-LSTM: An Error Distribution Free Deep Learning for Short-term Traffic Flow Forecasting".
+## Citation
 The citation of this paper is as follows.
 @article{fang2022delta,
   title={$\Delta_{free}$-LSTM: An Error Distribution Free Deep Learning for Short-term Traffic Flow Forecasting},